alec-hoyland/xfit/README.md

 What if you could make this neuron do what you want it to? `xfit` fiddles with parameters in the model till it does what it should (on the right).

-Right now, you can use two algorithms:
+Right now, you can use three algorithms:

 1. `patternsearch` which is deterministic, and is a glorified form of gradient descent
 2. `particleswarm` which is based on how flocks of birds fly and avoid predators.
 It's stochastic